vgs-samples/android-sdk-demo/app/src/main/java/com/vgscollect/androiddemo/samples/fileprovider/README.md

 ## Support

-If you've found an error in this sample, please submit an issue or write on email: support@verygoodsecurity.com.
+If you've found an error in this sample, plea   se submit an issue or write on email: support@verygoodsecurity.com.